-Christine’s garden in North London, opens as part of the National Garden Scheme on 2 June from 2pm.
+Christine’s garden in North London, usually opens as part of the National Garden Scheme.
 For more information click here.

 If you enjoyed this content please consider making a donation to help us continue to support our nursing and health beneficiaries